dywisor/kernelconfig/doc/rst/devguide.rst

    read from text files using the "macros" interpreter, or made by using the ``ConfigChoices`` Python-Level interface.

+   **Hardware detection** reads hardware identifiers from ``/sys``, determines associated kernel modules, translates them into config options, which are then transformed into modification requests.

-   The are stored in an intermediate *decision* object, accumulate with other requests, and form a *decision dict* where each Kconfig symbol is mapped to a specific value or a range of acceptable values.
+   Modification requests are stored in an intermediate *decision* object, accumulate with other requests, and form a *decision dict* where each Kconfig symbol is mapped to a specific value or a range of acceptable values.